adambraimbridge/origami-service/README.md

 Some middleware will also be mounted by default, in this order:

   - [Express Web Service]: To provide `/__about`, `/__health`, and `/__gtg` endpoints
+  - [Next Metrics]: To send request/response data to Graphite
   - [Morgan]: To log requests
   - [Static]: To serve files in the application's `public` folder